Essential Parts of Your Hot Water Tank That We Repair

 How Many Years Does an Electric Water Heater Last?

-Similar to a gas water heater, an electric model has a lifespan of 7 to 12 years, given that you keep up with routine flushes, inspections and parts replacement from a licensed Edmonton plumber when necessary.
+Similar to a gas water heater, an electric model has a general lifespan of 7 to 12 years.
+If proper maintenance is performed the lifespan often increases significantly.

 Does an Electric Water Heater Need to Be Serviced?

-What is the Most Common Problem with Electric Water Heaters?
+What is the Most Common Edmonton Electric Water Heater Repair?

 How Do You Check an Electric Water Heater?

-The safest way for Edmonton homeowners is to pay attention to changes, as stated in the signs above.
+As stated in the signs above, the safest way for Edmonton homeowners is to pay attention to changes.
 Other ways of testing and reading involve electrical work, where it’s important to know which switch is responsible for your heater.
 When it comes to disconnecting parts to check the interior, we recommend seeking a plumbing professional.

-Since electric units pose less of a danger, DIY repair is possible; however, repair work includes electrical wiring, piping and dealing with heating elements that pose a safety hazard.
-If you’re comfortable or experienced with some basic plumbing and electrical work, it could still result in injury or further damage to both your hot water heater or plumbing system.
+DIY repair is possible; however, repair work includes electrical wiring, piping, and dealing with heating elements that pose a safety hazard.
+Most electric water heaters are 220 volts, which means it’s no place to mess around.
+If you’re comfortable or experienced with some basic plumbing and electrical work, it could still result in injury or further damage to both your hot water heater and plumbing system.
 For safety reasons, we highly recommend hiring a licensed plumber to complete your Edmonton electric water heater repair.
-This way, you will know the job will be done correctly and not cause any future complications.
+This way, you will know the job will be done safely and correctly, as well as not causing any future complications.

-Need Electric Water Heater Repair?
-Edmonton AB Plumbers Will Get Right Down To Work!
+Need An Edmonton Electric Water Heater Repair?
+Mr. Rooter Plumbing Will Get Right Down To Work!

 Whether you’re in Edmonton or a nearby area like Sherwood Park or St. Albert, your local plumbing experts at Mr. Rooter Plumbing of Edmonton have you covered!
-As a locally-owned and operated business, bringing many years of experience in serving Edmonton and its communities, we are proud to be your first-choice plumbing company.
-Don’t struggle with plumbing issues that have lacked maintenance in the past; whether you have a leaky faucet or a ceiling leak, these problems need immediate attention, and you can prevent them through regular maintenance.
+As a locally owned and operated business, we have many years of experience serving our own neighborhoods and surrounding communities; we are proud to be your first-choice plumbing company.

-Call 780-429-3600 to schedule a convenient appointment with our team or learn more about our professional plumbing services for everything from fixing a tankless water heater to more serious Edmonton plumbing repairs.
+Call Mr. Rooter Plumbing to schedule a convenient appointment with our team or learn more about our professional plumbing services, from fixing a tankless water heater to more serious Edmonton plumbing repairs.
 In the event of plumbing emergencies, you can rely on our licensed professional to act fast and provide you with excellent quality emergency service.